 You may use acetaminophen (Tylenol®®) if needed.

-No smoking or exposure to cigarette smoke for two weeks prior to surgery.
-Smoking delays wound healing and contains a poison that lowers the level of oxygen in the blood.
+No smoking or exposure to cigarette smoke for two weeks before surgery.

-What time you need to arrive at the hospital final details about how to get ready for the next day.
+We will call the afternoon before surgery.
+You will be told what time you need to arrive at the hospital and final details about getting ready for surgery.

 You will need to sign a consent form.
 The consent states that you understand what was explained to you about the procedure.
 It states that you know about the risks and benefits of the surgery.

-Do not wear make-up, jewelry, or nail polish to surgery.
+Do not wear make-up, jewelry, or nail polish the day of surgery.

-Your child may also have muscle spasms or pain.
+Muscle spasms or pain are common after surgery.
 Pain medicine will be given to help.

-A follow-up appointment will be scheduled in the neurosurgery clinic in 7-10 days.
+You will have a follow-up visit scheduled in the neurosurgery clinic in 7-10 days.
 The back dressing and stitches will be removed at that time.